dasch-swiss/dsp-tools/knora/README.md

 - project_code: Shortcode of project

 #### ontology_exists()
-Test, if an ontology exists
+Test, if an ontology exists.
 ```
 ontology_exists(onto_iri: str)
 ```
 - onto_iri: IRI of the ontology

 #### get_ontology_lastmoddate()
-Get the last modification date of a given ontology
+Get the last modification date of a given ontology.
 ```
 get_ontology_lastmoddate(self, onto_iri: str)
 ```
 - onto_iri: IRI of the ontology

 #### create_ontology()
-Create a new ontology
+Create a new ontology.
 ```
 create_ontology(
   onto_name: str,